pioneers/mentor-matching/README.md

 * Write functions to compute value of single-mentor for team, shared time overlap for paired mentors.

 * Verify that Gurobi instructions work.

+* Calculate the amount of availability overlap between a team and two mentors in a less overly-optimistic way.

+* Offset objective function so that a solution that doesn't satisfy all constraints has a negative score.